 - Computer science

-- $49/month or $490 annually for the pro plan, which comes with access to more material, such as lectures from industry leaders, bonus workshops, and the option to download course videos for offline learning.
+- $49/month for the pro plan, which comes with access to more material, such as lectures from industry leaders, bonus workshops, and the option to download course videos for offline learning.

 - $199/month for the Techdegree, which comes with everything from the basic and pro plans, plus personalized feedback on your code, real-time support from Treehouse staff, and a community of Techdegree students on Slack.

 Here are some of the notable perks of Treehouse learning.
 Some are available to all Treehouse course students, while other features are limited to certain plans like Treehouse Techdegree enrollees or pro users.

 📝 Highly interactive: workshops, quizzes, practice sessions, and code challenges regularly follow each lesson in a course

 📊 Leaderboard: “Students earn points and badges of completion as they finish courses, which are showcased in their user profile that’s visible to fellow students, talent recruiters, proud parents, etc.”